taaltool/pseudorator/README.md

 - **Probability Calculation**: Includes a module to calculate the phonotactic probability of generated words, based on user-selected data type (phonotactic or orthotactic).

 ## Components
-- **Generator**: Handles the core logic of pseudoword generation, manages state.
+- **Generator**: Handles the core logic of pseudoword generation, and manages state.
 - **DataLoader**: Handles the loading of bigram data based on selected criteria.
 - **InputForm**: Provides input fields for defining word generation parameters.
 - **OutputDisplay**: Displays generated pseudowords and their probabilities.